-- 4 Sub-contracting and coordinating with sub-contractors, including monitoring and taking corrective actions with respect to their progress relating to sub-contracted activities. - 5 Completing all activities related to the Project with all relevant Government authorities and private sector. - 6 Liable to pay for insurance, taxes and fines imposed by any party relating to the project. - 7 Provide all required guarantees for the Project - 8 Performance of all activities and is responsible for all the obligations relating to the Project from all aspects including facilitating and elimination of any issues through out the Project and provide anything necessary from the date of contracting until the date of completion and hand over, without any problems to the owners of the Project. - 9 ERESCO has the right to end the agreement at its own will and discretion solely without any condition / restriction / legal requirements and without the need to obtain any legal approval. - 10 Obligated to provide the agreement to any parties financing the Project. - 11 Agrees to pay 1.5% of the contract value to ERESCO and the payment is to be made upon receipt of any installment relating to the Project.
-Further, the percentage will also be applied to any increase in the contract value which is in compensation for ERESCO's expertise and contributions through their representatives. - 12 Relieves ERESCO from any obligations related to the Project and ERESCO does not guarantee neither support any obligation with respect to the Project contract.
+- 1 Providing financing to the Project including providing guarantees and required insurance as deemed appropriate; - 2 Providing technical and administrative management for the Project; - 3 Liable for payment of salaries and benefits including compensating them for anything relating to their rights; - 4 Sub-contracting and coordinating with sub-contractors, including monitoring and taking corrective actions with respect to their progress relating to sub-contracted activities; - 5 Completing all activities related to the Project with all relevant Government authorities and private sector; - 6 Liable to pay for insurance, taxes and fines imposed by any party relating to the project; - 7 Provide all required guarantees for the Project; - 8 Performance of all activities and is responsible for all the obligations relating to the Project from all aspects including facilitating and elimination of any issues through out the Project and provide anything necessary from the date of contracting until the date of completion and hand over, without any problems to the owners of the Project; - 9 ERESCO has the right to end the agreement at its own will and discretion solely without any condition / restriction / legal requirements and without the need to obtain any legal approval; - 10 Obligated to provide the agreement to any parties financing the Project; - 11 Agrees to pay 1.5% of the contract value to ERESCO and the payment is to be made upon receipt of any installment relating to the Project.
+Further, the percentage will also be applied to any increase in the contract value which is in compensation for ERESCO's expertise and contributions through their representatives; and - 12 Relieves ERESCO from any obligations related to the Project and ERESCO does not guarantee neither support any obligation with respect to the Project contract.